We may receive compensation when you click on links to products from our partners.

 The Bottom Line

 The United States requires a continuous flow of immigrants to maintain its economy.
-Hence, there are a number of employment-based visas that allow you to move to the U.S. The above-listed visas are the most popular options to work in Canada.
+Hence, there are a number of employment-based visas that allow you to move to the U.S. The above-listed visas are the most popular options for work in Canada.
 Choose the best visa type for you and consult with an immigration lawyer.
 They will be able to guide you regarding how to make the next move.
 Best of luck!

 Richard Herman is a nationally renowned immigration lawyer, author, and activist.
 He has dedicated his life to advocating for immigrants and helping change the conversation on immigration.
 He is the founder of the Herman Legal Group, an immigration law firm launched in 1995 and recognized in U.S. World News & Report’s “Best Law Firms in America.”
 He is the co-author of the acclaimed book, Immigrant, Inc. —Why Immigrant Entrepreneurs Are Driving the New Economy (John Wiley & Sons, 2009).
 Richard’s poignant commentary has been sought out by many national media outlets, including The New York Times, USA Today, BusinessWeek, Forbes, FOX News (The O’Reilly Factor), National Public Radio, Inc., National Lawyers Weekly, PC World, Computerworld, CIO, TechCrunch, Washington Times, San Francisco Chronicle and InformationWeek.